district-5/php-mondoc/README.md

     /**
-     * This method must return the array to insert into Mongo.
+     * Not required, but if provided this method must return the array to insert into Mongo.
      *
      * @return array
      */